BREAKING NEWS… The latest ITIL 4 update (as 07/01/2019)

 Well this is the new ITIL 4 certification scheme...

-Will there be any bridging courses? – There is no 'bridging exam' for current ITIL Foundation holders to ITIL 4 Foundation.
-Candidates who currently hold the ITIL V3 Foundation certificate will need to take ITIL 4 Foundation to be certified in the new scheme.
-Alternatively, they can continue accumulating ITIL V3 credits to be able to take the ITIL 4 Managing Professional transition (bridging) exam.
+Will there be any bridging courses? – There is no official 'bridging exam' for current ITIL Foundation holders to ITIL 4 Foundation.
+However Purple Griffon have been given permission by AXELOS to run a Foundation Bridge course candidates who currently hold the ITIL V3 Foundation certificate will need to take ITIL 4 Foundation exam at the end of the 'Bridge Course' to be certified in the new ITIL4 scheme.
+Alternatively, you can continue accumulating ITIL V3 credits to be able to take the ITIL 4 Managing Professional transition (bridging) exam.

-The transition module consists of a certified training course and exam enabling ITIL v3 (2011 edition) certified professionals to transition to ITIL 4.
+The ITIL Expert transition module consists of a certified training course and exam enabling ITIL v3 (2011 edition) certified professionals to transition to ITIL4.
 To be eligible to take the module candidates should hold:

 - ITIL Expert (v3) certificate or

-- A minimum of 17 credits from the Foundation & Intermediate/Practitioner modules
+- A minimum of 17 credits from the ITILV3 Foundation & Intermediate / Practitioner modules or

 We encourage candidates to continue their journey accumulating current ITIL credits, in order to more easily transition to ITIL 4 without wasting any time.